-2. Terminology
+3. Terminology

-2.1.
-‘Real property’: a case study in title selection
+3.1 ‘Real property’: a case study in title selection

 Funding had already been secured for a project on ‘Real Property and Conveyancing in Europe’, before an English lawyer’s eye was brought to bear on the subject.
 Unfortunately, real property is a redundant category, no longer operational anywhere within the European Union.
-Historically (ie before the property legislation of 1925) English land could be held for various durations (or estates) differentiated into uncertain periods (freehold estates) or a term of years that was certain (leasehold estates).
+Historically (i.e. before the property legislation of 1925) English land could be held for various durations (or estates) differentiated into uncertain periods (freehold estates) or a term of years that was certain (leasehold estates).
 Freehold land passed on death intestate to an heir (the eldest son applying male primogeniture) whereas leasehold land was divided between the next of kin (all children equally).
 Sir Arthur Underhill thought it absurd that title to his own house, which had been built on a plot divided between the two tenures, would be divided if he was careless enough to die without making a will.
 (In parentheses, it should be observed that it is amazing how many great lawyers do not leave their own affairs in order when they die).
 When Underhill came to draft the 1925 legislation, he abandoned the category of real property in favour of a uniform system of succession which treated all children equally.
 Modern English law does not recognise the concept of an heir.
 The problem could be worked around, and the report begins by pointing out that the title of the project is inaccurate.

 There are one or two obvious lessons: